3uild-3thos/advanced-rust/Readme.md

    3. Optimizing an AMM
 4. Non-standard libraries
    1. Introduction to unsafe Rust
-   2. Solana Program is TOO slow
+   2. NoStd entrypoint and CPI
-   3. Nostd-entrypoint and CLIs
+   3. Solana Program is TOO slow
-   4.
+   4. Nostd-entrypoint and CLIs
    5. Inline assembly
 5. Extreme optimization
    1. Writing a custom entrypoint